 - Baby is discontent during playtime

-- Baby cries a lot when going down for a nap
+- Baby cries a lot when going down for a nap and will fight sleep

 - Baby does not sleep well in general

 A couple of notes here.
 Some short naps are normal.
 They happen.
 We are looking for consistent short naps, not every once in a while.

 Babies are also notoriously fussy in the evenings.
 You might also have a baby who experiences the witching hour.
 So not all of these signs mean that baby is absolutely overly tired.
 There are so many factors to consider.

 See the section below for help with what to do when your baby is overtired.

 Sleep will not go well if baby is not tired enough, also.
 The question becomes how do you tell if baby needs more or less wake time?